Axarva/dotfiles-2.0/README.md

 That'll do the basic stuff.
-For a complete kang (kang means copying, don't mind my jargon), look at the list of dependencies below.
+For a complete copy, look at the list of dependencies below.

 AND DON'T FORGET TO READ WHAT'S WRITTEN AT THE END OF THE MAIN INSTALLATION SECTION [UP THERE](#inst).
 Further steps are specified there.
 (Yes.
 Absolutely needs to be shouty capitals.)